Madwand99/From-the-Depths/Advanced Aerial AI/README.md

     RollingThrottle = 1   -- when rolling aircraft to face enemy (angle to target is greater than "AngleBeforeRoll") ClosingThrottle = 1   -- when outside of ClosingDistance AND not in a roll

+## PID SETTINGS

+These settings work similarly to the PID control block available for the normal FtD AI.
+PID control allows for much more stable flight (if desired).
+Most people may not need to edit these settings at all.
+The "P" setting is kP gain, or how powerfully the AI responds to a request for a change in angle.
+The "D" setting is Td derivative time and helps the AI smooth out overcorrections.
+Most of the time, the other settings won't need to be changed at all.

+    --                   P,        D,       I,    OutMax,   OutMin,    IMax,    IMin yawPIDData      = {0.2,     0.05,     0.0,         1,       -1,       1,      -1}
+    rollPIDData     = {0.2,     0.05,     0.0,         1,       -1,       1,      -1}
+    pitchPIDData    = {0.2,     0.02,     0.0,         1,       -1,       1,      -1}

+My thanks to Draba, goduranus, and CP75 for their previous work on PID controllers for FtD, which this code also uses.

 ## HELICOPTER OPTIONS

 A list of subconstruct ID's for the individual spinners you want to use for altitude control on a helicopter.
 Use 'all' if you want to use all spinners.
 These do NOT include Dediblades; use the next setting for that.